What is care, where is it and what can it do?

 a range of activities and relationships that promote the physical and emotional well-being of people “who cannot or who are not inclined to perform these activities themselves

-Caring labour is aimed at maintaining or augmenting another person’s freedom.
+Caring work is aimed at maintaining or augmenting another person’s freedom.

 To care about something, or for somebody, is inevitably to create relation.
 Caring is more than an affective-ethical state: it involves material engagement in labours to sustain interdependent worlds, labours that are often associated with exploitation and domination.